 Camera: This is a given I’m sure but as good as your mobile phone camera may be this is an experience worthy of something a bit better if you have it.
 We did bring our bulky DSLR but actually left it in our backpack much of the time in favor of the lighter and easier to carry GoPro.
 We love our GoPro Hero4 and don’t regret a single dollar we spent on it.

 If you plan to go to the Philippines definitely try to save a few days to head north to the Banaue rice terraces.
 We know it may be hard to tear yourself away from the paradise of places like Palawan and Boracay but we promise you will not be disappointed.
-The Banaue and surrounding rice terraces are a extraordinary sight that are steeped in history, culture and which show the tenacity and ingenuity of man.
-Also they are a great example of balanced travel as you combine nature, exercise, tourism, culture and education…something we know that followers of Live Dream Discover love to experience!
+The Banaue and surrounding rice terraces are an extraordinary sight steeped in history and culture that shows the tenacity and ingenuity of man.
+Also, they are a great example of balanced travel as you combine nature, exercise, tourism, culture and education…something we know that followers of Live Dream Discover love to experience!

 Pin It For Later